asavinov/bistro/server/README.md

-# Bistro-server: a light-weight server for in-stream analytics
+# Bistro Stream: a light-weight stream analytics engine

-# What is Bistro-server
+# What is Bistro Stream

-Bistro-server is a light-weight server for in-stream analytics which changes the way stream data is being processed.
+Bistro Stream is a light-weight stream analytics engine which changes the way stream data is processed.
+Different to other streaming engines, Bistro Stream defines its data processing logic using a column-oriented approach rather than a set-oriented approach.
+In particular, it does not use such difficult to comprehend and execute operations like join and group-by.
+As a light-weight engine, it is intended for IoT.

 ## How to use